Fin whale: Feeding

-The whale routinely dives to depths of more than 200 m where it executes an average of four "lunges", to accumulate krill.
-Each gulp provides the whale with approximately 10 kg of food.
+The whale routinely dives deeper than 200 m, where it executes an average of four "lunges" to accumulate krill.
+Each gulp provides the whale with around 10 kg of food.
 One whale can consume up to 1800 kg of food a day, leading scientists to conclude that the whale spends about three hours a day feeding to meet its energy requirements, roughly the same as humans.
-If prey patches are not sufficiently dense, or are located too deep in the water, the whale has to spend a larger portion of its day searching for food.
+If prey patches are not sufficiently dense or are located too deep in the water, the whale has to spend a larger portion of its day searching for food.
 One hunting technique is to circle schools of fish at high speed, frightening the fish into a tight ball, then turning on its side before engulfing the massed prey.